Removing Your Spouse From the House Mortage in Divorce

 Updated by , Attorney · UC Law San Francisco

-Just as you did when you originally took out the mortgage, you will have to pass the lender's eligibility requirements to refinance the loan.
-You will have to show that you will be able to make the payments and live up to your end of the deal.
+Just as when you originally took out the mortgage, you'll have to pass the lender's eligibility requirements to refinance the loan.
+You'll need to show that you will be able to make the payments and live up to your end of the deal.
 This time, however, the lender will be looking only at your assets, income, debts, and credit score.

-If your credit and financials aren't strong enough on their own to qualify for the loan you need, you'll have to come up with other options, such as making a larger down payment or asking someone to cosign the loan for you.
+If your credit and financials aren't strong enough on their own to qualify for the loan you need, you'll have to come up with other options, such as making a larger down payment, asking someone to cosign the loan for you, or borrowing money from family or friends.

 Considering Divorce?